Andrew Stanton: Career

-Stanton was credited as a narrative guru on Ralph Breaks the Internet, helping director and former classmate Rich Moore construct the story following Walt Disney Animation Studios and Pixar Animation Studios former chief creative officer Lasseter's step down.
-He co-wrote Toy Story 4, which was released on June 21, 2019.
+Stanton co-wrote Toy Story 4, which was released on June 21, 2019.
 Initially, when he pitched the idea to director Josh Cooley, Cooley was concerned feeling like Toy Story 3 was the perfect ending.
 Stanton reportedly told Cooley "Toy Story 3 was a good ending--but it's not the ending."
 He explained that it was not the ending of Woody's story but rather the ending of Woody's time with Andy.
 Stanton reportedly started writing Toy Story 4 in secret while the third film was still in production.

-He has expressed interest in directing more live action films, stating that he wants to return "[b]ecause it's quicker and it's a little bit more of the opposite...
+Stanton has expressed interest in directing more live action films, stating that he wants to return "[b]ecause it's quicker and it's a little bit more of the opposite...
 It's the antithesis of animation.
 Animation you get to control everything, and it's awesome in that sense.
 But there's no spontaneity, and it takes a long time!
 And so there's high risk for the complete opposite reasons of live-action."
 In 2020, it was announced that Stanton was in talks to direct and write Chairman Spaceman for Searchlight Pictures and Simon Kinberg's production label, Genre Films.
 The film is based on The New Yorker short story of the same name by Thomas Pierce.
 The film would mark Stanton's third venture into the science fiction genre, following WALL-E and John Carter.
 Stanton has been quoted many times saying that science fiction is his favorite genre.
-Films like Star Wars, Blade Runner, Aliens, as well as Edgar Rice Burroughs' novel, Princess of Mars, helped shape his interest in the genre.
+Films like Star Wars, Blade Runner, Aliens, as well as Edgar Rice Burroughs' novel A Princess of Mars, helped shape his interest in the genre.
 The same year, Stanton was attached to direct Revolver, a romantic comedy starring Maya Hawke and Ethan Hawke from a screenplay by Kate Trefry.
-In 2022, it was announced that Stanton would direct In the Blink of an Eye for Searchlight Pictures from a screenplay by Colby Day.
+In 2022, it was announced that Stanton would direct the science fiction film In the Blink of an Eye for Searchlight Pictures from a screenplay by Colby Day.
+It was released on Hulu in February 2026.

-In 2024, Docter announced that Stanton would write and direct the fifth main installment of Toy Story series, Toy Story 5, which is scheduled for release on June 19, 2026.
+In 2024, Docter announced that Stanton would write and direct the fifth main installment of the Toy Story series, Toy Story 5, which was released on June 19, 2026.